 Higher engagement activity shows that your social audience finds your content entertaining or helpful.

 Is your social media content getting visibility?
-Post impressions indicate how many times your content is shown on a social platform.
+Post impressions indicate how many times your content shows up on a social platform.

 Some marketers consider followers to be a vanity metric, but it’s still important to track and keep an eye on.